player62/Date-Manger/README.md

 # Date-Manger
-For ComEdu Learning Fair 2022
+For SKKU ComEdu Learning Fair 2022

+Used Modules
+    Pyqt5
+    pandas
+    pywin32
+    pdf2image

+How to use
+    run Date_Manager.py